SmartFi Reaches Self Reported Market Cap of $1.02 Billion (SMTF)

-SmartFi (SMTF) traded 0% higher against the US dollar during the 24-hour period ending at 17:00 PM ET on October 27th.
-One SmartFi token can now be purchased for about $0.0189 or 0.00000028 BTC on major cryptocurrency exchanges.
-During the last seven days, SmartFi has traded down 0.1% against the US dollar.
-SmartFi has a total market capitalization of $1.02 billion and approximately $12.43 worth of SmartFi was traded on exchanges in the last 24 hours.
+SmartFi (SMTF) traded 0.1% higher against the dollar during the 24-hour period ending at 12:00 PM ET on October 29th.
+SmartFi has a total market capitalization of $1.02 billion and approximately $12.45 worth of SmartFi was traded on exchanges in the last day.
+In the last seven days, SmartFi has traded 0.1% higher against the dollar.
+One SmartFi token can now be purchased for about $0.0189 or 0.00000026 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.